therealwolf42/hive-witness-essentials/README.md

 # if docker not yet installed (optional)
 ./run.sh install_docker

-# Let's get it on
+# whenver you change the config, you will need to rebuild.
+# afterwards restart and output the logs
 ./run.sh build && ./run.sh restart && ./run.sh logs

-To get a list of possible commands, use: ./run.sh help
+To get a list of possible commands and active essentials, use: ./run.sh help
 ```

 Node Only: